 Artists Include: Yasmina Conti, Rachel Andrea Davis, Dawna Gillespie, Bethany James, Cathryn Jasterzbski, Katie Kameen, Karen Krieger, LaVerne Kemp, Mary B Mason, Erin McCue, Adwowa Obeng-Osei, Liz Sabol, Rebecca Schena, Sarah Jane Sindler, Cyan Mengxin Zhang, and Yingqi Puffy Zhao.

-Statement Pieces is juried by Kate Lydon.
-Lydon is the Director of Exhibitions at Contemporary Craft (CC).
+Kate Lydon is the Director of Exhibitions at Contemporary Craft (CC).
 She received dual degrees in Art History and French at Denison University in OH and a master’s degree from the Archival, Museum and Editing Program at Duquesne University in Pittsburgh.
 Lydon served as registrar for The Frick Art & Historical Center in Pittsburgh and as exhibitions coordinator at the Pittsburgh Center for the Arts.
 She has juried, curated and adjudicated many exhibitions and competitions throughout the US, including The Society of Arts and Crafts, Boston, MA; The 2014 Smithsonian Craft Show, Washington, DC; and The Ohio Craft Museum, Columbus, OH, among others.